Running Couplings in High-Temperature Effective Field Theory: Scalar potential modification

-In \cref{fig:m3betaratio}, we plot the relative correction to the $m_3^2$ beta function from the effective couplings, by defining $\beta_{m_3^2}^{\text{LO}}$ ---super-renormalizable part of $m_3^2$ running---, and $\beta_{m_3^2}^{\text{NLO}}$ --- full two-loop running of $m_3^2$---, per \cref{eq:betafunctions}.
+Next, we assess the numerical relevance of the NLO correction to the running of the mass parameter, $m_3^2$.
+In \cref{fig:m3betaratio}, we plot the relative correction to the $m_3^2$ beta function from the effective couplings, by defining $\beta_{m_3^2}^{\text{LO}}$---the super-renormalizable part of $m_3^2$ running--- and $\beta_{m_3^2}^{\text{NLO}}$--- the full two-loop running of $m_3^2$---per \cref{eq:betafunctions}.
 The black dashed line represents the values of the parameters for which two local minima of the potential become degenerate in energy (this corresponds to $T$ being the critical temperature); therefore, below this line, the broken minimum is the global minimum of the scalar potential.
-The relative correction to the $m_3^2$ running is small (typically on a percent level) for the wide range of parameter space; however, in the vicinity of the region given by $\lambda_3 = g_3^2(3\pm\sqrt{26})/8$ (where the LO running vanishes), corrections from the effective operators to the beta function become dominant.
+The relative correction to the $m_3^2$ running is small (typically on a percent level) for the wide range of parameter space; however, in the vicinity of the region given by $\lambda_3 = -3g_3^2/8$ (taking $\lambda_{\phi^2 W_0^2}=g^2_3/4$ as discussed above), where the LO running vanishes, i.e. where $\beta_{m_3^2}^{\text{LO}}=0$), corrections from the effective operators to the beta function become dominant.

 In \cref{fig:potential}, the shape of the scalar potential is shown with and without the inclusion of the running of the effective parameters.
 As evident from the figure, contributions from the effective couplings can substantially alter the shape of the scalar potential and shift the position of the broken minimum.
 The main difference between including only the LO mass running and the NLO running with effective operators arises from the running of the quartic and sextic scalar couplings, $\lambda_3$ and $c_{\phi^6}$, respectively; additional terms in the mass parameter running have only a minor effect on the scalar potential.
 It is worth recalling that the inclusion of the running to the scalar potential can be seen as resumming higher effective potential loops.